LucasHasting/Computer-Science-I/README.md

 # Computer Science I
 This repository holds all programs made in my Computer Science I class.
 Any program not included in the individual program folder contains an input file used in the program.
+Each file contains a description of what the program does.

 ## Table of Contents